Slow-Cooked Mandarin Chicken

 - In a large bowl, combine the water, ketchup, brown sugar, orange juice concentrate, soy sauce, mustard, salt, garlic powder, ginger and pepper.
-Pour half into a large resealable plastic bag; add chicken.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight.
+Pour half into another large bowl or dish; add chicken and turn to coat.
+Refrigerate for 8 hours or overnight.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from chicken.
 Place chicken in a 4 or 5-qt. slow cooker; add reserved marinade.
 Cover and cook on low for 7-8 hours or until chicken juices run clear.